-Somehow, Don got away two years in a row making movies with dinosaurs for the school’s annual science fair… and graduated from St. Benedict in 1962.
+Somehow, Don got away two years in a row making a couple movies with dinosaurs for the school’s annual science fairs (above and below photos) … and graduated from St. Benedict in 1962 (graduation photo below).

 As to writing, Don got an early start.
 In the early 1950s through very early ’60s, Don wrote (and illustrated) a seemingly endless stream of “books” (about dinosaurs and other things he was interested in), short stories and comic books, hoping to become a professional one day, but really having no idea as to how to accomplish that dream.
 Don’s published-writing career unofficially began — on a non-professional level — writing articles about science fiction for his St. Benedict High School newspaper The Scope.
 Many writers would inspire Don over the years, but the three having the strongest influence were Edgar Allan Poe, Edgar Rice Burroughs and Stan Lee.